 - Planting seeds and taking cuttings: Horticultural sand is often mixed with compost or peat to create a soilless rooting medium that drains well.
 The loose structure of the mixture is beneficial for germination and for rooting cuttings.

 - Loosening heavy soil: Improving heavy clay soil is difficult but sand can make the soil more porous so that drainage is improved, and roots have a chance to penetrate.
-If your soil is heavy clay, spread several inches of horticultural sand over the top, then dig it into the top nine-ten inches (23-25 cm.) of soil.
+If your soil is heavy clay, spread several inches (8 cm.) of horticultural sand over the top, then dig it into the top 9 to 10 inches (23-25 cm.) of soil.
 This is a difficult task.
 To make a significant improvement, you would need to incorporate enough sand to equal about half of the total soil volume.

 - Improving lawn health: Lawn grass in poorly drained soil can become hard and waterlogged, especially in rainy climates.
 One way to mitigate this problem is to rake horticultural sand into holes you have punched into the lawn with an aerator.
 If your lawn is small, you can create holes with a pitchfork or rake.